daniel-inka/pallycon-docs-v3/content/home/customer-onboarding.en.md

 weight = 30  # Order that this section will appear.

-title = "Customer Onboarding Guide" subtitle = "We provide onboarding guides for the main products, multi-DRM and forensic watermarking, so that you can easily find guide documents that suit your various situations and requirements."
+title = "Customer Onboarding Guide"
+#subtitle = "We provide onboarding guides for the main products, multi-DRM and forensic watermarking, so that you can easily find guide documents that suit your various situations and requirements."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.